 These special skin flaps are used to amplify the sounds of the animal.
 The mating season begins from August to September, when the young animals have weaned from their parents.

 In addition to mating, the animals begin to prepare for the upcoming winter dormancy.
 During the winter dormancy, which starts around the end of October, the animals reduce their body temperature to almost the ambient temperature.

-They sleep until the spring months of March-April, in tunnels, caves, or similar suitable resting places.
-The animals feed on a reserve of fat, which only serves to have enough energy to wake up from hibernation and raise the body temperature back to average temperature.
+They sleep until the spring months of March-April, in tunnels, caves, or suitable resting places.
+The animals feed on a fat reserve, which only serves to have enough energy to wake up from hibernation and raise the body temperature back to average.